-At the sixth annual Pear Demo Day, weather balloons, branded credit cards, and lots of top degrees – TechCrunch
+At the sixth annual Pear Demo Day, weather balloons, branded credit cards and lots of top degrees – TechCrunch

 The team apparently bonded as engineers in the Stanford Student Space Initiative and they’ve all worked at SpaceX.

 2) Guild: This one was started by two Stanford grads and helps companies make branded credit cards.
 Why would they bother?
-Because, the startup claims, branded credit cards are a lot more lucrative — increasing spending by 20 percent, cutting churn by roughly half, and generating $50 per year of profit per customer.
+Because, the startup claims, branded credit cards are a lot more lucrative — increasing spending by 20%, cutting churn by roughly half and generating $50 per year of profit per customer.
 Co-founder Michael Spelfogel says he knows of which he speaks, having tried, unsuccessfully, to launch a branded credit card while at Lyft.

 He also says the idea is to partner with sports teams first.

 3) Polimorphic: Started by two computer scientists out of MIT, this startup is building a “civic media platform” meant to help politicians communicate with constituents in an interactive way.
-The platform basically invites constituents toexpress their views directly to political and government leaders, while giving campaigns, civic groups, and governments a way to engage with those individuals (though the latter has to pay to do this.)
-It’s a meaningful market, they argue, saying that campaign spending has been growing by 50 percent in between major election cycles, with $9 billion spent in 2016 alone.
+The platform basically invites constituents to express their views directly to political and government leaders, while giving campaigns, civic groups and governments a way to engage with those individuals (though the latter has to pay to do this).
+It’s a meaningful market, they argue, saying that campaign spending has been growing by 50% in between major election cycles, with $9 billion spent in 2016 alone.

 Of course, because this was a demo day, the founders also talked about their traction, saying they already have three letters of intent, and volunteering that they’re in early talks with three presidential campaigns.

 4) Gradio: Launched by graduates of Stanford, Georgia Institute of Technology, NYU and MIT, Gradio says it speeds up the process of collecting and labeling data for use with AI and machine learning.
-The “Gradio data engine” corrects mislabeled data, identifies and removes “low value” data, and highlights the highest value data.
+The “Gradio data engine” corrects mislabeled data, identifies and removes “low value” data and highlights the highest-value data.
 It’s a smart pitch, considering that acquiring and labeling data right now requires tons of human labor and often requires pricey domain expertise and that, even so, something like one if five data points is mislabeled at a typical AI company.

 As for who will use the technology, the founders say they’re targeting companies in the natural language processing space first.

-5) Sympto Health: Launched by two founders from UC San Diego (one who graduated, one who dropped out to build Sympto), this startup is trying to tackle a universal problems, which is that patients very often forget clinical instructions, and when that happens, they sometimes wind up being readmitted to the hospital.
+5) Sympto Health: Launched by two founders from UC San Diego (one who graduated, one who dropped out to build Sympto), this startup is trying to tackle a universal problem, which is that patients very often forget clinical instructions, and when that happens, they sometimes wind up being readmitted to the hospital.

-Sympto ties into a care facility’s existing systems/workflows and sends “patient engagement” messages — things like surgery checklists, pre-appointment questionnaires, etc — to minimize missed information and unnecessary readmissions.
+Sympto ties into a care facility’s existing systems/workflows and sends “patient engagement” messages — things like surgery checklists, pre-appointment questionnaires, etc. — to minimize missed information and unnecessary readmissions.
 It says its patient-as-an-engagement service has already landed the company two enterprise contracts worth $300,000, too.

 6) Smarty: This startup was founded by a single person with multiple degrees (HBS, MIT) who previously worked as a software engineer at Yammer.

-What she has built: an automation tool that’s focused on business tasks like scheduling meetings, making introductions, and finding flights for out of town meetings.
-The tool is being made available first to users of G Suite and Office 365 users (which have 200 million paying users combined), who are being asked to pay Smarty $20 a month for its workflow automation tool, Eventually, though, it aims to be its own client.
+What she has built: an automation tool that’s focused on business tasks like scheduling meetings, making introductions and finding flights for out of town meetings.
+The tool is being made available first to users of G Suite and Office 365 (which have 200 million paying users, combined), who are being asked to pay Smarty $20 a month for its workflow automation tool.
+Eventually, though, it aims to be its own client.

 7) Impct: Started by two MBAs from National Chengchi University and another from Stanford, Impct is making what it called snacks for good.
 It’s not that they’re more healthful than other options; instead, the idea is for companies to buy these white-label snacks for their offices, then re-invest a percentage of their sales into social responsibility programs chosen by employees.
-The thinking is that employees want their kombucha; why not buy spend on snack bars and drinks that give back?
+The thinking is that employees want their kombucha; why not spend on snack bars and drinks that give back?

 8) Learn to Win: Started by two Stanford MBAs who say traditional learning management systems fall short of the needs of high-performance teams, Learn to Win is a “micro learning” training program that’s right now being used by 100 sports organizations; it also has a signed contract with the Air Combat Command to train fighter pilots.